Table of Contents

 Unilateral hearing loss can be conductive, sensorineural, or mixed, and is differentiated by Weber and Rinne tests as well as an audiogram.
 Etiologies of conductive hearing loss are numerous and include otosclerosis, ossicular dislocation, superior semicircular canal dehiscence, congenital malformation, and middle ear effusion.
 Etiologies of sensorineural hearing loss include presbycusis, Meniere’s disease, infectious causes, and a retrocochlear pathology such as a vestibular schwannoma.
 Any patient that presents with unilateral or asymmetric sensorineural hearing loss requires further evaluation to detect any retrocochlear pathology.
 In the setting of these findings, an MRI is required to further evaluate and confirm the diagnosis.8 Surgical resection of a vestibular schwannoma can result in reduced or complete loss of hearing.
 The risk of this loss varies based upon the surgical approach.
 Both middle fossa craniotomy and retrosigmoid approaches allow for hearing preservation, but these rates vary widely and depend on both surgeon and patient/tumor factors.

 Patients with SSD may be treated with a variety of devices.
 These range from hearing aids, bone conduction implants, and even cochlear implants.
 One option for patients with single-sided deafness is air conduction contralateral routing of signal (CROS) hearing aids.
 These devices route sound from the non-functioning ear to the functional ear.
-These devices, however, are only accepted by 10–20% of patients, with 80–90% of patients with unilateral hearing loss opting for bone conduction implant.2
+These devices, however, are only accepted by 10–20% of patients, with 80–90% of patients with unilateral hearing loss opting for bone conduction implant.2 SSD is also increasingly being treated with cochlear implant, with increasing evidence for its effectiveness and improvements in quality of life scores for patients.

 The traditional type of bone conduction implant is the percutaneous, bone-anchored hearing aid (BAHA).
 These devices consist of an osseointegrated titanium screw and an abutment, which protrudes through the soft tissue and skin.
 While these devices are effective in the treatment of conductive/hearing loss and single-sided deafness, they are associated with complications such as infection around the titanium screw, skin overgrowth, and wound dehiscence.9